 Ledger Nano along with the Ledger Live application allow you to stake eight coins including Algorand (ALGO), Tezos (XTZ), Cosmos (ATOM), Tron (TRX), Ethereum (ETH) and Polkadot (DOT).
 The biggest benefit of staking from a non-custodial hardware wallet is that you never really part ways with your cryptos.

 Once you choose to stake a cryptocurrency, you can install its application on your wallet device, set up an account on Ledger Live, and move your funds to the application.
 Follow a couple of simple steps depending on the crypto you wish to stake and that’s it.
 The wallet will take care of the rest and fund your account with the rewards every time you earn it.

-You can just sit there, sip your cocktail, and watch your crypto goods grow.
+Now you understand staking, and how to do it yourself, you can just sit there, sip your cocktail, and watch your crypto goods grow.

 Ready to take the leap?
 Your time is now and you can now use Lido staking service through Ledger Live.